Ezekiel, A Prophet in Exile

 Fort Wayne, Indiana

-Sunday School: Elijah, The Man of God when There were Few
+Elijah, the Man of God, when There were Few

-Encore Post: Elijah is not credited with any of the books of the Bible, but he is remembered as one of the most powerful prophets of the entire Old Testament.
-His stories are legendary for those of us who listened to our moms and dads read bible stories before bed.
-He was the prophet who prophesied a 3 year drought.
+[Thirtieth in a series of posts on Bible Stories] Encore Post: Elijah is not credited with any of the books of the Bible, but he is remembered as one of the most powerful prophets of the entire Old Testament.
+His stories are legendary for those of us who listened to our moms and dads read Bible stories before bed.
+He was the prophet who prophesied a 3-year drought.
 He was the prophet who worked the miracle of flour and oil, and raised the widow’s son from the dead.
-He was the prophet who called down fire on Mount Carmel in the midst of the Baal priests.
+He was the prophet who called down fire on Mount Carmel among the Baal priests.
 And we can’t forget about him being taken up to heaven by a whirlwind and a chariot of fire.

 Rev. Jacob Hercamp